Losses

 ScaleTensor

-Update an existing scalar maintaining original dimensions.
+Update an existing scaler maintaining original dimensions.

 Parameters:

-• scalar (torch.Tensor) – New scalar tensor
+• scaler (torch.Tensor) – New scaler tensor

 Utility Functions